 Dog Ear Infection Treatment and Prevention

 Did you know that dogs can get ear infections just like we can get them?
 It’s true!
 In fact, dog ear infections are quite common.
-Infections and ear problems should be addressed, as untreated infections could result in eventual hearing loss.
+Infections and ear problems in dogs should be addressed, as untreated infections could result in eventual hearing loss.

-Ear infections can affect different parts of the ear.
+Canine ear infections can affect different parts of the ear.
 According to VCA Hospitals, infection of the external ear canal or an outer ear infection is called otitis externa and is one of the most common types of infections seen in dogs.
 In some cases, an external ear infection may spread to the middle and inner ear, causing otitis media and interna (infections of the middle and inner ear canal).

 Causes of Ear Infections in Dogs